KillahPotatoes/KP-Liberation/README.md

 * Fixed: Missing Vehicles because of classname changes due to the ArmA 3 Update.
 Thanks to [madpat3](https://github.com/madpat3) for an overview of all changes
 * Fixed: Production menu showed timer even if nothing is produced
 * Fixed: Production timer displayed as float if using a resource multiplier
+* Fixed: Sahrani mission name wasn't displayed in the server browser, even after mission start
+* Fixed: FOB Box won't respawn if fallen into the water

 ### 0.95
 * Added: New resource system